Bairdo/faucetTutorial/routing.rst

         router-br1:
             vlans: [br1-hosts, br1-gw]

-And the rest of the config looks like this:
+And the rest of the configuration looks like this:

 .. code:: yaml
     :caption: /etc/faucet/faucet.yaml